Urakami Yoban Kuzure: Meiji government policy

-After the dissolution of the Edo Shogunate on March 7 of 1868 (old calendar: February 14), the Meiji Government was established with the emperor at its centre.
+After the dissolution of the Edo Shogunate on 7 March 1868 (old calendar: 14 February), the Meiji Government was established with the emperor at its centre.
 Nobuyoshi Sawa, a councillor, was ordered to serve as governor-general and was responsible to the court of Nagasaki.
 In addition, Kaoru Inoue, who became foreign affairs officer, and Masayoshi Matsukata, who became councillor, both arrived in Nagasaki.

-When the ban on Christianity was again confirmed in Article 3 of the 'Five Advocates' and the notice presented on April 7 (old calendar: March 15) by the new government, Sawa and Inoue called the Urakami congregation in question and persuaded them, but found that they had no intention of converting.
+When the ban on Christianity was again confirmed in Article 3 of the 'Five Advocates' and the notice presented on 7 April (old calendar: 15 March) by the new government, Sawa and Inoue called the Urakami congregation in question and persuaded them, but found that they had no intention of converting.

-On May 17 (old calendar: April 25), after receiving a proposal from Sawa and Inoue for severe punishment of 'execution of the central figure and exile of the general congregation', the government held an Imperial Council in Osaka to discuss the matter.
+On 17 May (old calendar: 25 April), after receiving a proposal from Sawa and Inoue for severe punishment of 'execution of the central figure and exile of the general congregation', the government held an Imperial Council in Osaka to discuss the matter.
 But Kiyokado Komatsu (Komatsu Kiyokado), in charge of foreign affairs, insisted that the current protests from foreign legations be taken into consideration, which led to the decision to 'exile the congregation'.